‘It’s 28th today, shit man still a week to go before my salary gets credited!!’

 Independence and objectivity

 Objectivity is an ethical code that concerns an individual accountant’s whereas Independence is an Accounting attribute.
-Objectivity is an accountant’s mental state to be unbiased in his/her judgement and shouldn’t be driven by personal gains or someone else’s influence.
-Independence is what defines the objectivity of the Accounting profession as whole.
+Objectivity is an accountant’s mental state to be unbiased in his/her judgment and shouldn’t be driven by personal gains or someone else’s influence.
+Independence is what defines the objectivity of the Accounting profession as a whole.

-No profession is ever complete without the commitment to practice professional behaviour while respecting the profession and complying up with the laws and regulations of their profession.
+No profession is ever complete without the commitment to practice professional behavior while respecting the profession and complying up with the laws and regulations of their profession.
 Accounting Services need to ensure that they don’t negatively impact the profession.

 Accounting profession is a sophisticated profession where mistakes can be costly.
 Also, professionals might get distracted to move up the ladder quickly by practicing illegal means, however, following ethical accounting is always the right way to be successful in the long-run while you don’t put your reputation at stake.